-- At the end of 2019, Cargill has three women on its 11-person corporate executive team. - Cargill is a member of the Paradigm for Parity[®] coalition, which is committed to addressing the corporate leadership gender gap.
-Cargill has committed to achieving gender parity in leadership positions globally by 2030. - Cargill is part of the CEO Action for Diversity and Inclusion[TM], a CEO-driven coalition of companies committed to advancing inclusion and diversity in the workplace.
-In partnership with CEO Action for Diversity and Inclusion[TM], Cargill hosted a Global Day of Inclusion, focused on reducing bias, having open frank conversations and reinforcing a culture where every employee feels welcome, valued and heard.
+- Cargill has three women on its 11-person corporate executive team. - Cargill remains a member of the Paradigm for Parity® coalition, which is committed to addressing the corporate leadership gender gap.
+Cargill has committed to achieving gender parity in leadership positions globally by 2030 and we are making strides towards this goal: The number of women in leadership increased by 1.72% from 30.04% in 2020 to 31.76% in 2021 at the global level. - Cargill is part of the CEO Action for Diversity and InclusionTM, a CEO-driven coalition of companies committed to advancing inclusion and diversity in the workplace.
+In partnership with CEO Action for Diversity and InclusionTM, Cargill hosted a Global Day of Inclusion for the second year in a row, focused on reducing bias, having open frank conversations and reinforcing a culture where every employee feels welcome, valued and heard. - Employees give Cargill high marks on inclusion: In our most recent engagement survey completed in 2018 by more than 120,000 employees, Cargill scored 81% on the survey's inclusion index.
+This index measures to what extent employees feel valued, can express their opinions openly and feel that their contributions matter.
+It also measures awareness of the positions that Cargill has taken on equality and social justice.